Suspension Bridge - From Earliest to Modern Designs

 built in England: Dryburgh Abbey Bridge (built in 1817) and Union Bridge (built in 1820).
 The first large bridge that used the technique invented by Finley

-was bridge over the Menai Straits in England built by Thomas Telford and finished in 1826.
+was bridge over the Menai Straits in Wales built by Thomas Telford and finished in 1826.
 Cables consisting of many strands of wire for suspension were

 used instead of chains for the first time in 1930 by French engineers.
 Soon John Roebling, American inventor, found a way to spin the cables at the place

 of building instead of transporting them prefabricated.
 He also invented rigid deck platform which is stiffened with trusses.

 Since then suspension bridges became popular because they allowed to bridge spaces that could not be bridged with conventional methods.
 Its advantages are